hexalang/Hexa/docs/reference.md

 #### Design Considerations (Loops)
 - **Omit variable**: Allow to omit variable name with `_` in `for _ in iterable` loops (suppress unused warning)
 - **Key-Value**: Support for key-value iteration
+- **Nullability**: `for item in items` is null-safe and skips null items and add `for item? in items`/`for item! in items`/`for item in? items` to iterate over nullable items explicitly, current design iterates over null items

 ### Switch